 Take Note from Reality – Not TV

 Remember, shows, blogs, and Instagram accounts are showing you only the prettiest sides of a home improvement project.
-Also remember that TV shows, blogs, and Pinterest boards absolutely have their benefits as well, from giving you inspiration and ideas to questions you should be putting to your Pros.
+Also remember that they absolutely have their benefits as well, from giving you inspiration and ideas to questions you should be putting to your Pros.
 As long as you keep in mind that not everything you see is going to play out in your project, you can continue enjoying these sources of entertainment without an issue.
 Talk with your Pro to find out what a more realistic looking picture is for your home, and diffuse a lot of the frustrations that you might otherwise encounter.